rickmansfield/rickmansfield/README.md

 - ⚡ Fun fact: ...My wife and I removate homes for bonding, exercise, and community building.
 - 🤔 I have two rules in life.
 1) Don't cause work or harm to others.
 2) Take care of yourself.
 - ⚡ "...Don't bother looking back, you're not going that way." ~ Ragnar Lothbrook
+- 💬 Tip... don't let Covid wreck your cruisde and send ou to an "all inclusive."
+They just don't compare.
+Wait it out.

 ## Skills:
 ### FRONTEND: